onlymatt43/om43-coach/videotheque/videotheque/backend/README.md

 - The backend now uses SQLite (file: `data/db.sqlite`) for codes storage.
 On first run, if `data/db.sqlite` doesn't exist but `data/codes.json` does, the server will auto-import codes from `codes.json` into the DB.
 - Using a DB allows atomic updates and easier migration in the future; if you want Postgres instead I can add a migration layer.

+Troubleshooting / Node versions
+- If you're running a very new Node version (eg. Node 23) you may encounter native build failures when installing `better-sqlite3` because prebuilt binaries aren't available for that Node release yet.
+There are two easy options:
+	1) Use Node 18 (recommended) — this is the runtime used for deployments and has prebuilt better-sqlite3 binaries.
+Use nvm or your preferred version manager: `nvm install 18 && nvm use 18`.
+	2) If you can't switch Node, the backend will automatically fall back to the original `data/codes.json` file for local dev when `better-sqlite3` isn't available.
+This allows the server to run without building native modules.

+If you want me to change the db driver to a pure-JS alternative so native builds are never needed, I can implement that as well.

 Admin & merchant integration (gift cards)
 - ADMIN_API_KEY (env var) — required for admin endpoints.
 Use the header `x-admin-key` when calling admin endpoints.
 	- Endpoints: